arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. In the **Virtual Machine OS Selection** page, click **Platform Images** on the left menu and select the **Windows Server 2008 R2 SP1** OS image from the list.
 Click the arrow to continue.

 1. In the **Virtual Machine Configuration** page, leave the version release date by default (latest).
 Enter the Virtual Machine Name (i.e. "iisvm1"), provide a user name for the **New User Name** field and a password for the **New Password** and **Confirm Password** fields.
-This password needs to contain three of these â€“ lower case characters, uppercase characters, numbers and special characters.
+This password needs to contain three of these – lower case characters, uppercase characters, numbers and special characters.
 Make sure you remember your choice.
 Lastly, set the Virtual Machine **Size** to _Small_ and click **Next** to continue.

 	![Configuring a Custom Virtual Machine](Images/creating-a-vm-configuration.png?raw=true)

 	_Creating a Virtual Machine - Configuration_

-	>**Note:** It is suggested to use secure passwords for admin users, as Windows Azure virtual machines could be accessible from the Internet knowing just their DNS.
+	>**Note:** It is suggested to use secure passwords for admin users, as Microsoft Azure virtual machines could be accessible from the Internet knowing just their DNS.
 	>
 	>You can also read this document on the Microsoft Security website that will help you select a secure password:  [http://www.microsoft.com/security/online-privacy/passwords-create.aspx](http://www.microsoft.com/security/online-privacy/passwords-create.aspx)